ntftrader/ntfdl/examples/techan.js/README.md

 # Techan.js example

-This example has borrowed one of Techan.js' examples with some slight modifications so it will read dataframes generated from ntfdl and exported as csv files with Pandas DataFrame.to_csv.
+This example is based on one of Techan.js' examples, with some slight modifications so it will read dataframes generated from ntfdl and exported as csv files with Pandas DataFrame.to_csv.

 There is a file generated with ntfdl `stl.csv` for Statoil ASA in this example.